-For first-time users of the NEOS Server, we recommend that you read the Overview of the Job Submission Process to learn about the steps involved in submitting a job to NEOS and about the different submission interfaces.
-For new users, the Web interface is the easiest way to submit jobs to the NEOS Server.
+For first-time users of the NEOS Server, we recommend that you read below to learn about the steps involved in submitting a job to NEOS and about the different submission interfaces.
+For new users, the web interface may be the the easiest way to submit jobs.

 The NEOS Server can be accessed via any of the following user interfaces: